 Since 2007 Turkish men or women who wanted to join their spouses already living in Germany have been required to demonstrate basic German language proficiency to move to the country.

-is the result of a two-year legal battle by the wife of a Turkish businessman living in Germany to be allowed to join him.
+The court ruling is the result of a two-year legal battle by the wife of a Turkish businessman living in Germany to be allowed to join him.

 In January 2012, the German embassy in Ankara refused again to grant the woman, Mrs Dogan, a visa for the purpose of joining her husband who had lived in Germany since 1998, on the grounds that her German was not good enough.